artportable/artportable-backend-gcp/README.md

 ### Database
 A MySQL database is hosted in AWS RDS.
 The database is accessed and modified using a code-first approach through EF Core 5 (Entity Framework).

+#### Update database
+The structure of the database can be changed using the EF Core CLI tools and migrations.
+* Edit models and contexts in the Entities folder
+* Add migration
+`dotnet ef migrations add <NAME>`
+* Apply the changes
+`dotnet ef database update`.
+* OR retrieve a SQL query and execute it manually
+`dotnet ef migrations script`

+More about this can be found in [the EF Core documentation](https://docs.microsoft.com/en-us/ef/core/).

 ## Links
 * [Frontend repo]("https://github.com/boulder/artportable-web")